 International Mud Day - on our school field

-There is a simple reason why mud was part of our session today- we believe that it's o.k to get dirty.
+There is a simple reason why mud was part is part of our sessions- we believe that it's o.k to get dirty.
 Digging, squishing, squelching mud in between our fingers and throwing mud pies at a target were to name but a few activities we explored today.
-Have a glance through the slideshow below to see some of Squirrel children having lots of fun.
-You may even spot some adults having fun too!

 What with all the rain, why not watch the video clip below that I put together on how to make a water butt.